 Legally, your employer does not have to pay you for any time off for childcare or let you work from home.
 You will have to negotiate this.
 Again, check your contract and staff handbook.

 There is a lot of pressure on employers to enable homeworking – if at all possible – at this time.
 It is in their interests too to keep their business running.

 Employees have the right to take a reasonable amount of time off work to help someone who depends on them in an unexpected event, though you don’t have a legal right to be paid for this time.
 Some employers will pay, however, so check your contract and workplace policy.
 You may also be able to book the time off as holiday.
 Speak to your employer directly to find out your options.
 For more info, see the ACAS website.

-If your pay reduces, you may be entitled to Universal Credit – see https://www.citizensadvice.org.uk/health/coronavirus-what-it-means-for-you/.
+If your pay reduces, you may be entitled to Universal Credit – see citizens advice coronavirus – what it means to you.
 You can also call the Employers for Childcare freephone advice line on 0800 028 3008 for a personalised benefits calculation.

 Clara James Tutoring were established in 2012, offering exceptional tutoring to children of all ages.
 They are now franchising this unique business to offer the best bespoke tutoring across the UK.

 Your right to Statutory Sick Pay (SSP) depend on your employment status and earnings.

 If you’re an employee and earn at least £118 a week, you will be able to get £94.25 per week for up to 28 weeks from the first day you are off sick if it is related to coronavirus.

 Some employers have their own more generous sick pay schemes.
 It is worth checking your contract, staff handbook or with your employer.